ProstoChel/BetterJoy/readme/ReadmeLast.txt

 +- - exit from menu

-Some changing from original Sur_Myevic
+Some changings from original Sur_Myevic

 -Battery protection (charging will be stoped at maxtemperature-21C) -A LOT of interface changing, some of them still not stable, but we work on it